was first set in 1938. The graph shows

 $5.85 in July, 2007,

-Many states have departed from the federal minimum wage.
-Washington's minimum wage is highest, advancing to $9.19, January 1, 2013, and Oregon's is second at $8.95.
+Many cities and states have departed from the federal minimum wage.
+In 2014, San Francisco has the highest minimum wage at $10.55.
+The highest state is Washington's minimum wage at $9.32, and Oregon's is second at $9.10.

 |Multiplying the minimum wage by a work year of 50, 40-hour weeks gives the annual earnings that can be expected from a minimum wage job.
 The real annual income from a minimum wage job is the blue bars.
 The red line is the poverty level real annual income for a family of four.
 Minimum wages have never been sufficient to raise a family out of poverty, if only one member of the family works.|